 Vincent is in the bathroom when the robbery begins.
 Jules, unlike the other patrons, sits cool, continuing to eat his muffin.
 When Ringo comes to collect his wallet, Jules gives it to him no problem.
 It is only when the briefcase comes into play Jules takes action against these wet-behind-the-ears criminals.
 As he tells them, “it don’t belong to me.
 Besides, I've already been through too much shit this morning over this case to hand it over to your dumb ass.”
 Faced with potential death, he is still only willing to part with his possessions.
 He shows respect to Marsellus by protecting his property.

 The film spectators then hear Jules recite his Ezekiel 25:17-inspired speech one final time.
 In this reciting, the Bible verse is quoted correctly.
 This is significant, as it solidifies Jules’ decision to “walk the path of the righteous man.”
-As the final act of attrision, he confesses that he is “the tyranny of evil men.
+As the final act of attrition, he confesses that he is “the tyranny of evil men.
 But I'm tryin'…real hard to be the shepherd.”
-Ringo and Yolanda exit, bit richer and much wiser.
+Ringo and Yolanda exit a bit richer and much wiser.
 The hitmen quickly follow.
-Here ends the career of Jules Winnfield, professional hitman, with out a life lost or drop of blood spilled.
+Here ends the career of Jules Winnfield, professional hitman, without a life lost or drop of blood spilled.

 © 2019 Kristen Willms